jyopari/jyopari.github.io/GaussianProcess.md

 ### Radial Basis Function Kernel
 Here is the equation for the RBF Kernel from the [Kernel Cookbook](https://www.cs.toronto.edu/~duvenaud/cookbook/).\
 <img src="/GP/rbf.png" alt="drawing" width="200"/>\
 Different Kernels model different functions with specific characteristics.
-To play with the kernels visually take a look at this article (CITE), it does a great job of explaining the Gaussian process.
-Let's take a look at an important kernel.
-This is called the RBF kernel (Radial basis function kernel) take a look at the Wikipedia page for its equation(CITE).
-Below is a simple code that produce a covariance matrix using this kernel from x = 0 to x = 24, and σ = 1, l = 1.
+Let's take a look at an important kernel called the RBF kernel (Radial basis function kernel).
+Below is a simple code that produce a covariance matrix using this kernel from x = 0 to x = 24, and `σ = 1, l = 1`.

 ``` python
 #RBF Kernel